nikozdev/TermAPar/doc/readme.md

-# lTermArgs
+# TermAPar
+- terminal argument parser
-- command-line-argument-parsing library for cxx
+- single-header-only cxx library
-- originally this is a fork from dmulholl/argspp.git
+- originally forked from dmulholl/argspp.git
+> majorly refined and remade in the style of nikozdev